govuk-one-login/ipv-cri-ts-common/packages/cri-audit/README.md

 ## Running integration tests

-To run these test authenticate your AWS CLI with the right account and set the following environment variables:
+Authenticate your AWS CLI with the right account and set the following environment variables:

-- `TEST_HARNESS_EXECUTE_API`
+- `TEST_HARNESS_EXECUTE_URL`
 - `SQS_QUEUE_URL`

 and use the following command: